mit-momas/mit-momas.github.io/README.md

-# MIT HSSP: The Mathematics of Multi-Agent Systems
+# MIT HSSP 2022: The Mathematics of Multi-Agent Systems

 ## Course description